 Often, especially with fairly well-known pieces of writing, the speaker is very obviously the poet.
 For example, in late 1912 the famous English poet Thomas Hardy lost his wife, Emma.
 She died suddenly, at least in Hardy’s eyes.
 He had no knowledge of his wife’s illness until after she was gone.
 This was in part due to their separation (although they lived in the same home) and in part due to his mental distance from her, something he discusses in his poetry.

 Scholars consider the period after her death to be one of his best.
-The poems written and published in 1913 and 1914 speak on his personal emotional reaction to her passing.
+The poems that were written and published in 1913 and 1914 speak on his personal emotional reaction to her passing.
 They also expose his fragile state of mind and desperation to bring her back to him.
 These poems also explore the surprise and horror he felt knowing she died with his being able to say goodbye.
 Examples include ‘Rain on a Grave’ and ‘Your Last Drive’.
 The documentation of Hardy’s life provides scholars and causal lovers of poetry with the information they need to determine that yes, Hardy was writing from his own perspective.

 Other examples that come straight from a poet’s own perspective include: